a-karma/Bogor_Workshop/DAY_1/Session1.md

 ```

 you can instead use `this syntax` to highlight an in-line command, software name or something you think it's important

 see below the syntax for tables:

-you can also use the quote env for exercises and tips:
+you can also use this env for exercises and tips:
 > Exercise 1
 >
 > Modify the command above to ...